Applying for a Study Permit

 Working as an international student

-- be studying in a program that leads to a degree, diploma, or certificate that is at least six months in duration.
+- you are studying in a program that leads to a degree, diploma, or certificate that is at least six months in duration.

 If you plan to work in Canada, you will need a Social Insurance Number (SIN).
 See below.